microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/agreementfiledata.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the blob of an Azure Active Directory (Azure AD) terms of use agreement file.
+Represents the blob of a Microsoft Entra terms of use agreement file.

 ## Properties
 | Property       | Type | Description |